 Latest News & Updates: We've got details on a Prime Music Unlimited discount for Prime Student members.

 Best for most folks: Spotify

-With more than 217 million active users (and more than 100 million paid subscribers), Spotify is the most popular music service.
+With more than 232 million active users (and more than 108 million pay), Spotify is the most popular music service.
 As long as your tech can play music, it’s likely it supports Spotify.
 Native Spotify support is built into so many devices that Spotify made a website to index them all.
 Also, Spotify's recent acquisitions of Anchor and Gimlet Media show that Big Green wants to be the king of all audio forms by betting big on podcasts.
-At SXSW, execs talked about experimenting with exclusive-windowed shows, but the service has yet to hammer out a deal to own a must-hear show that everyone wants to hear.
-Price: Free with ads and limits, $9.99 per month (or $99 per year) for Spotify Premium, $14.99 for families (six accounts) and $4.99 for students.

 The Catch: Apple's upcoming HomePod speaker does not support it, and Spotify customers have long stood in the shadows while artists have released music as exclusives to other platforms such as Apple Music and Tidal.